epfml/getting-started-lauzhack/README.md

 Hopefully, this should work and you're up and running!
 For remote development (changing code, debugging, etc.), we recommend using VSCode.
 You can find more information on how to set it up in the [VSCode section](#using-vscode).

-> [!IMPORTANT]
+> [!TIP]
 > Generally, the workflow we recommend is simple: develop your code locally or on the cluster (e.g. with VS Code), then push it to your repository.
 Once you want to try, run it on the cluster with the terminal that is attached via `runai exec sandbox -it -- zsh`.
 This way, you can keep your code and experiments organized and reproducible.
 >
 > Note that your pods **can be killed anytime**.
 This means you might need to restart an experiment (with the `python csub.py` command we give above).
+You can see the status of your jobs with `runai list`.
+If a job has status "Failed", you have to delete it via `runai delete job sandbox` before being able to start the same job again.
 >
 > **Keep your files inside your home folder**: Importantly, when a job is restarted or killed, everything inside the container folders of `~/` are lost.
-This is why you need to work inside `/mloscratch`.
+This is why you need to work inside `/mloscratch/<your username>`.
 >
+> To have a job that can run in the background, do `python csub.py -n sandbox --train --command "cd /mloscratch/<your username>; python src/main.py --wandb"`
+>
 > The rest of the README is more detailed information on the cluster, the scripts, and the setup.

+## Using VSCODE
+To easily attach a VSCODE window to a pod we recommend the following steps:
+1. Install the [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) and [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions.
+2. From your VSCODE window, click on Kubernetes -> rcp-cluster -> Workloads -> Pods, and you should be able to see all your running pods.
+3. Right-click on the pod you want to access and select `Attach Visual Studio Code`, this will start a vscode session attached to your pod.
+4. The symlinks ensure that settings and extensions are stored in `mloscratch/<your username>` and therefore shared across pods.
+5. Note that when opening the VS code window, it opens the home folder of the pod (not scratch!).
+You can navigate to your working directory (code) by navigating to `/mloscratch/homes/<your username>`.

+You can also see a pictorial description [here](https://wiki.rcp.epfl.ch/en/home/CaaS/how-to-vscode).

 # Extra details on usage of the cluster
 This is more info on the cluster, the scripts, and the setup.
 You do not need to read this (unless you're interested in the details or want to go beyond the interactive workflow above).
 It is a copy of our internal documentation.